okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/basic-sign-in.md

 Use the [Vue Router](https://router.vuejs.org/) and the [Okta Vue SDK](https://github.com/okta/okta-vue) libraries to simplify your component and route definitions.
-Some routes require authentication in order to render and other don't.
-The following are some basic routes you need to configure for your app:
+Some routes require authentication in order to render and others don't.
+The following are some basic routes that you need to configure for your app:

 * A [default page](#default-page-route) to handle basic control of the app.
 * A [login route](#login-route) to show the Sign-In Widget.